SAFETY

 - The Yellow House is a safe, comfortable, and accountable space for queer, racialized, marginalized students to create community, to feel empowered, to empower others, and to celebrate and to honour their histories.
 Yellow House seeks to engage students in initiatives that actively dismantle oppressive, racist, and colonial ideologies and practices.

-- The Sexual Violence Prevention and Response Service provides confidential, trauma informed and non-judgmental support for any student who has experienced sexual violence at any time in their lifE
+- The Sexual Violence Prevention and Response Service provides confidential, trauma informed and non-judgmental support for any student who has experienced sexual violence at any time in their life

 SUPPORT SERVICES FOR INDIGENOUS STUDENTS